 5. Creating Goals

+The belt system was set up to motivate people to keep at it and look forward to receiving their next belt.
 Martial arts schools are great at setting goals for you to achieve.
-I think the belt system was set up to motivate people to keep at it and look forward to receiving their next belt.
 By creating a goal, you define what you want, which helps you achieve it.

 Much like my belt achievements in martial arts, I’ve got goals set up in my life that I’m aiming for.
 Since hitting a million-dollar net worth is a huge goal, I’ve got smaller goals in place to make me feel like I’ve accomplished something along the way.
 My next money goal is to hit a net worth of $100k, and I’m almost there.